-This refers to a famous prophecy from the Old Testament: “I am sending you the prophet Elijah before the great and dreadful day of the Lord arrives.
-His preaching will turn the hearts of fathers to their children, and the hearts of children to their fathers” (Malachi 4:4-6).
+This refers to a famous prophecy from the Old Testament: “I am sending you the prophet Elijah before the great and dreadful day of the LORD arrives.
+His preaching will turn the hearts of fathers to their children, and the hearts of children to their fathers” (Malachi 4:5-6, New Living Translation).

 Each rotation lasted one week.

-The Greek word, parthenos, means a person who has never had sexual intercourse.
+The Greek word parthenos means a person who has never had sexual intercourse.
 Matthew said this fulfilled the prophecy, “Look!
 The virgin will conceive a child!”
-(Matthew 1:23).
-Matthew was quoting Isaiah 7:14, in which the prophet 700 years earlier had used the Hebrew word almah, which could mean “virgin,” or “young woman.”
+(Matthew 1:23, New Living Translation).
+Matthew was quoting Isaiah 7:14, in which the prophet 700 years earlier had used the Hebrew word almah, which could mean “virgin” or “young woman.”
 But Luke and Matthew both used a Greek word that means “virgin.”

 Probably a reference to the Messiah sent from God.

 Luke doesn’t seem to have ever met Jesus or any of the original disciples.
-Instead, he seems to have gathered his information for this letter in the same way a news reporter would gather information for a feature article: “he carefully researched what happened since it all started” (1:3).
+Instead, he seems to have gathered his information for this letter in the same way a news reporter would gather information for a feature article: he “carefully researched what happened since it all started” (Luke 1:3).
 How does that affect the way you read the Gospel of Luke?

-The angel Gabriel struck Zachariah mute, and possibly deaf, some experts say, merely because Zachariah asked how it would be possible for him and his wife to have a child: “I’m an old man, and my wife is up there in years, too” (1:18).
+The angel Gabriel struck Zechariah mute, and possibly deaf, some experts say, merely because Zechariah asked how it would be possible for him and his wife to have a child: “I’m an old man, and my wife is up there in years too” (Luke 1:18).
 Gabriel got ticked by that.
 And it could seem as though he overreacted.
-Why do you think Gabriel struck Zachariah mute?
-He didn’t do that to Mary when she questioned how she could get pregnant since she was “a virgin” (1:34).
+Why do you think Gabriel struck Zechariah mute?
+He didn’t do that to Mary when she questioned how she could get pregnant since she was “a virgin” (Luke 1:34).

-What do you think Gabriel meant when he said that John the Baptist would be filled with the Holy Spirit “even while he’s still growing inside his mother” (1:15)?
+What do you think Gabriel meant when he said that John the Baptist would be filled with the Holy Spirit “even while he’s still growing inside his mother” (Luke 1:15)?